Marella Celebration accidents and incidents

 |14 May 2005||Structural and Technical Issues|

-(MS Thomson Celebration) On May 8, 2005, due to techincal / plumbing issues, the current 14-night Mediterranean cruise (itinerary May 8-22 roundtrip from homeport Saouthampton England) was cancelled.
+(MS Thomson Celebration) On May 8, 2005, due to technical / plumbing issues, the current 14-night Mediterranean cruise (itinerary May 8-22 roundtrip from homeport Southampton England) was canceled.
 The problems affected some of the onboard public restrooms, as well as 250 staterooms, in which toilets became inoperational.
-The problem was caused by failed pump, affecting the ship's vacuum toilet system.
+The problem was caused by a failed pump, affecting the ship's vacuum toilet system.

 As compensation, all passengers received full refund plus 25% future Thomson Cruises booking discount.

 You can add more details on reported here accident or submit new / your own Marella Celebration ship incident ("Cruise Minus" report) via CruiseMapper's contact form.